saadnoor/UnitTestWithXunit/README.md

 # UnitTestWithXunit
-Written for a blog post
+Written for a blog post about xUnit and Moq.